Use enter to open, Escape to close

 • What is SISDs Compensation Plan?

-Funds received by Seguin ISD for a designated teacher under the Teacher Incentive Allotment (TIA) will be distributed by the district allocating 90% payout directly to the designated teacher, with the remaining 10% of TIA funds utilized by SISD to support TIA.
+Funds received by Seguin ISD for a designated teacher under the Teacher Incentive Allotment (TIA) will be distributed according to the district's distribution plan.
+TIA designated teachers in Seguin ISD will receive 90% of TIA funds, with the district retaining the remaining 10% of TIA funds to support TIA implementation and ongoing development.
+Please refer to the Seguin ISD TIA guidebook for eligibility criteria and more details.

 How will Seguin ISD use the 10% allocated funds?